m2rtv/P5-boilerplate-for-Raycast/README.md

   + main.css
   + sketch.js

 You probably want to modify this to your needs.
-I keep the shell script in the current year folder.

 Check [Raycast Github page](https://github.com/raycast/script-commands#install-script-commands-from-this-repository) on how to set it up.